BennoKrojer/ContraCAT/README.md

 ## Setup

 If you just want the data for your own models and tests, you can find it under `data`.
-Go to `scripts` to reproduce or tweak or data generation and scoring method.
+Go to `scripts` to reproduce or tweak or data generation and evaluation method.

 First install the requirements:
 ```